cop1000/prerequisites/responses/no-version.md

 git --version
 ````

+If you'd like to bypass this step but continue with the prerequisites, type "done".
 I'll respond when I detect you've commented on this issue.